ayomide2021/Health/README.md

 •	Long-Term: Explore and utilize more complex models like Random Forest and Decision Trees to improve predictive accuracy in future analyses.

+# Business Problem
+A fictional healthcare solutions provider needs a robust and accurate model to predict the total costs of hospital stays based on multiple health-related factors.
+The current methods are inadequate, resulting in suboptimal resource allocation and financial planning.
+There is a critical need to develop, test, and compare several predictive models to identify the most effective one.
+This will help the provider enhance its cost prediction capabilities, leading to better financial management and improved healthcare services.

+# Objective
+The goal is to identify the most accurate cost prediction model to enhance the provider's healthcare services and resource allocation.
+The goal is broken down into smaller tasks as follows:

+•	Develop Multiple Predictive Models: Create and fine-tune different linear regression models, including Simple Linear Regression, Elastic Net, and Linear Support Vector Regression (SVR).

+•	Evaluate Model Performance: Assess the models using key evaluation metrics such as Root-Mean Squared Error (RMSE), Coefficient of Determination (r2), and Mean Absolute Percentage Error (MAPE).

+•	Compare and Select the Best Model: Identify the best-performing model based on accuracy, computational efficiency, and ease of interpretation.

+•	Improve Cost Prediction: Implement the selected model to enhance the accuracy of cost predictions, aiding in better resource allocation and financial planning

 # Tech Used
 •	Python